johannacarolinep/shop-register/README.md

 <br>

-#### Issue when trying to build an order row for an article with 0 items in stock, in the *Register order* path
+#### Bug 2: Issue when trying to build an order row for an article with 0 items in stock, in the *Register order* path

 <details>
 <summary>See issue description and solution</summary>